Once you have decided if you are going to use twin, single or double rope, the question is, should you get a dry treatment?

 Keep in mind that the treatment still improves the handling and durability, but from a “water point of view” it might not be necessary to get a dry rope.

 What are the Downsides of a Treated Rope?

 The most obvious downside of dry ropes is their price, they cost about $50 or so more.

-If you combine that with other middle marker alternatives (like bi-pattern ropes), it can end up being a pretty big chunk of money.
+If you combine that with other middle marker alternatives, it can end up being a pretty big chunk of money.

 Keep in mind the coating tends to wear off over time, and the water repellent effect gets significantly weaker over time.

 Also, the fibers are constantly breaking down and the weave becomes looser, which causes ropes to grow thicker and appear ‘fuzzy’ with time.

 This allows even more moisture to penetrate the core.